 - Strength of the arguments and message

 All the paragraphs in the body section are started using a topic sentence.
-The topic sentence carries the major idea that is discussed in the rest of the sentences of the paragraph.
-This to give a smooth flow to the content and make it understandable for the readers.
+The topic sentence carries the major idea discussed in the rest of the sentences of the paragraph.
+This gives a smooth flow to the content and makes it understandable for the readers.

 Critical Essay Conclusion

 After providing the evidence to support your thesis statement in the body paragraphs, your essay needs a conclusion.
-A conclusion is provided to give your discussion a closure.
+A conclusion is offered to give your discussion closure.